jk367/personal_website/content/photos/missed_connection.md

 draft: false
 ---

-party at jeans.
+Party at jeans.
 We didn't talk during the party.
-She found me on instagram.
-She was moving to austin and I was going to europe for the summer.
+She found me on Instagram.
+She was moving to Austin and I was going to Europe for the summer.
 Never met her again.